griffenliu/phaser3/worklog.md

 * I need to find a way to allow for non-English error messages in Errors and console warnings.
 * I'd like to find a way to allow for non-English jsdocs as well, inline in the code, but not sure how without using some kind of build script (which may not be a bad idea?)

+### 3rd November 2015

+The somewhat tedious but vital task of migrating the vmath functions over has begun.
+Vec2Math.js is finished and now time to start on Vec3Math.
+Vec2Math assumes an array like object (Float32Array ideally) being passed to all of its functions.
+Sadly transpilers cannot let you create a class that extends a native type like Float32Array, so that's out of the question for now.

 ### 2nd November 2015

 Time to convert Signals to ES6.
 I really like Signals as I feel they solve a lot of the issues that normal string based event dispatchers have.
 However they fail in one key area: You cannot bind a generic listener to a class and be notified about all of the signals it dispatches.
 You have to bind a listener to a specific signal, a 1:1 mapping.
 This is something I'm going to address in the rewrite.